0xAX/linux-insides/Misc/contribute.md

   --cc "linux-kernel@vger.kernel.org"
 ```

 That's all.
-The patch is sent and now only have to wait feedback from the Linux kernel developers.
-After you will sent a patch and a maintainer accepted it, you will find it in the maintainer's repository (for example [patch](https://git.kernel.org/cgit/linux/kernel/git/gregkh/staging.git/commit/?h=staging-testing&id=b9f7f1d0846f15585b8af64435b6b706b25a5c0b) that you saw in this part) and after some time a maintainer will send pull request to Linus and you will see your patch in the mainline repository.
+The patch is sent and now you only have to wait for feedback from the Linux kernel developers.
+After you send a patch and a maintainer accepts it, you will find it in the maintainer's repository (for example [patch](https://git.kernel.org/cgit/linux/kernel/git/gregkh/staging.git/commit/?h=staging-testing&id=b9f7f1d0846f15585b8af64435b6b706b25a5c0b) that you saw in this part) and after some time the maintainer will send a pull request to Linus and you will see your patch in the mainline repository.

 That's all.